jaronrayj/field-admin-puppeteer/README.md

 Optional fields -
 * full_name - User's full name to create account (default is email)
 * login_id - User's login_id, will only set up if user does not exist already (default is email)
-* account_admin - boolean, set "false" or "f" to NOT set up as account admin (default is true)
+* account_admin - boolean, set "false" to NOT set up as account admin (default is true)
 * sf_id - **This does not currently function right now, but hope to build out in the future**

 ### Sample File